-To truly enter the hitchhiking spirit you most abandon pretty much all of your plans, otherwise you risk the stress of watching them evaporate.
-When you are hitchhiking you never know where you will end up, or when you will arrive, or even if you will arrive at all.
+To truly enter the hitchhiking spirit you must abandon pretty much all of your plans, otherwise you risk the stress of watching them evaporate.
+When you are hitchhiking, you never know where you will end up, or when you will arrive, or even if you will arrive at all.
 This is part of the adventure.
 Additionally, having rigid plans while hitchhiking makes you more likely to turn down potentially intriguing offers from your driver.

 2. Bring a buddy

 Standing alone on the side of the road for hours can make you feel forlorn and lonely.
 Having a companion to ricochet your thoughts off of will help ameliorate this.
 Having someone along also makes it less likely the driver will attempt something nefarious.

 There are certain partner combinations you want to aim for.
 First, any group with more than three hitchers would be unadvisable, as this considerably reduces your rides on account of available space.
 Also, a group of three hitchers, unless they are all female, may seem menacing.
 Two is the ideal number here.
 Two females is the ideal sex coupling as pretty much 70% of the population is willing to pick up girls.
 Having two around also lessens the likelihood of a negative experience.
 Next best is a 50/50 sex ratio.
 Once again, having a female seems to somewhat pacify the male companion in the mind of the driver, and for the female, having a male often raises your clout when it comes to physical retaliation should your driver entertain thoughts of attempting something weird.

 Also, be sure to choose your hitching buddy wisely.
 Make sure they understand what hitchhiking entails.
 The second worse thing to have to deal with and which really blows dark clouds over the whole experience is having to crouch on the side of the road all day with someone who isn’t in the mood and whines about the waiting.